This live capture trap is designed have a high interaction rate and trap a range of predators.

-The trap consists of three open ends with spring loaded blinds that snap shut when movement is detected in the trap.
-At the back of the trap is a one way door leading to a holding cage.
+The trap consists of two open sides with spring loaded blinds that snap shut when movement is detected in the trap.
+At the back of the trap is a one way door leading to a one or two holding cages.

 When an animal enters the trap the blinds close and the animal typically makes its way into the holding cage at the back.
-This video shows the trap in action catching rats, possums, hedgehogs and cats.
+This video shows the trap in action catching rats, possums, hedgehogs and cats (note this is an earlier version that had 3 open sides).

-The trap is available for sale with a lead time of a few weeks.
+The trap is available for sale with a small number in stock and a lead time of 10 weeks if you want to order more.
+If you would like to order more than 250 of the traps then the price drops to $1999/trap, however there is a 6 month wait for this volume of traps.
 If you would like to rent the trap please contact us .

 High interaction rate important